WHO declares Ebola outbreak in Congo, Uganda a global health emergency - Finance news and analysis from Global Banking & Finance Review

 Overview of the Ebola Outbreak and International Response

-May 17 (Reuters) - The World Health Organisation on Sunday declared an Ebola outbreak in the Democratic Republic of Congo and Uganda a "public health emergency of international concern".
+May 17 (Reuters) - The World Health Organization on Sunday declared an Ebola outbreak in the Democratic Republic of Congo and Uganda a "public health emergency of international concern", posing risks to neighbouring countries.

-The WHO said the outbreak, caused by the Bundibugyo virus, does not meet the criteria of a pandemic emergency.
+The WHO said the outbreak, caused by the Bundibugyo virus, does not meet the criteria of a pandemic emergency but that countries sharing land borders with the DRC are at high risk for further spread.

 The DRC health ministry had said on Friday that 80 people had died in the new outbreak in the eastern province.